luke-lite/luke-lite.github.io/_posts/2022-10-08-making-boxplots-more-effective.md

 Box plots are a personal favorite of mine.
 They can show a great deal of information in a relatively straightforward and comprehensible manner.
 But because of the amount of information they convey, it is easy to create a box plot that is an unintelligible mess.
 Here are some tips on how to improve your box plots to make them more streamlined and effective.

-Note: this article assumes a basic knowledge of python, matplotlib, and seaborn to produce data visualizations
+**Note:** this article assumes a basic knowledge of python, matplotlib, and seaborn to produce data visualizations.
+{: .notice--primary}

 ## Color and Palettes